Feb 12, 2019

 This image shows percentage share of snippet types in SERP

 Do you know the optimal featured snippet length shown in Google SERP?
 Refer to this figure.

 Will the Featured Snippet die soon and be ruled by a new Google strategy?
 Google is working on improving its featured snippet results.
 A closely matched featured snippet will start appearing in SERP when Google does not find any answer to users’ queries.
 In ‘A Comprehensive Guide to Featured Snippets’ by Google, you will find the mention that Google is working on displaying ‘near match results’ where the search results are closely matched with the user queries.
 In this case Google might show more than one featured search results.

 Google might show more than one featured snippet in the search results to improve the search results and user experience, pushing the organic results down.
 Displaying the strongly aligned content as well as the one that provides contradictory information for better user experience is the motive.

 One result displays reciprocal link building as, both, good and bad.
 So, a user can find contradictory response, both, in favour and not in favour.

 Google says “On a typical day, 15 percent of the queries we process have never been asked before.
 That’s just one of the many challenges along with sifting through trillions of pages of information across the web to try and help people make sense of the world.”

 Google welcomes users to share their feedback directly from the search result page about the featured snippets in search results for your query.
 Click on the "Give Feedback" link at the bottom of the box.

-Today, mobile searches have surpassed desktop searches and voice search is gaining popularity at a steep rate.
+Today, mobile searches have surpassed desktop searches, and voice search is gaining popularity at a steep rate.
 Very soon we might see Google showing 5-3 organic search results.

-Future is voice search and spoken featured snippets.
+The future lies in voice search and spoken featured snippets.
 Google is working on ways to show the source page in spoken search results.